-Sharp pain on the left stomach due to the spleen can result from:
+Sharp pain in the left stomach due to the spleen can result from:

 - Acute infections and splenic abscesses.

 - Splenic infarction (The death of a part of the whole spleen).
-Infarction often occurs due to the obstruction of its blood supply.
+Infarction often occurs due to the obstruction of the blood supply.

 - Splenic rupture: most often occurs due to trauma and road traffic accidents.